 Give Yourself a Full Profile to Work With

-When it comes to buyer personas, more information is always better.
-Challenge yourself to a free-write.
+When it comes to building buyer personas, more information is always better.
+Challenge yourself to a free write.
 Set a timer for 15-20 minutes, and write down everything you know about this buyer persona.
 And don't be afraid to get a little creative!
-People connect with stories — the more real your buyer personas feel to your sales and marketing teams, the better they'll be able to tailor their efforts to support your clients in real-life.
+People connect with stories — the more real your buyer personas feel to your sales and marketing teams, the better they'll be able to tailor their efforts to support your clients in real life.

 Take a break for a second.
 You've just written a full, creative narrative about one of your company's ideal buyers.
 Pat yourself on the back and grab a coffee — you've earned it.

-The challenges section of a buyer persona is the most important.
-This is where you identify the pain points of each buyer persona.
-And when you understand your buyer's pain points, you can work to solve them.
 Take a look at that long narrative you wrote for your buyer persona.
 What is keeping them from reaching their goals?
 What parts of their job are difficult?
 Do they have trouble selling initiatives up to their boss?
 Are they worried about making big investments?
 Are they so busy that they don't have a chance to even consider how their business could improve?
 Whatever their challenges, this is the place to call them out.
-Take the time to get specific, too.
-The more challenges you can identify for each persona, the more opportunities you have to deliver solutions.
-And the more solutions you deliver, the more attractive and helpful your company is to those qualified leads.

-When you know who your buyer personas are, and are familiar with their roles, goals, and challenges, you can develop sales and marketing strategies tailored to just those people who you know are excellent fits for your company.
-You've gone to all the trouble to make these buyer personas, now is the time to use them!
+When you know who your buyer personas are and are familiar with their roles, goals, and challenges, you can develop sales and marketing strategies tailored to just those people who you know are excellent fits for your company.
+You've gone through all the trouble to make these buyer personas — now is the time to use them!

 Buyer personas help give you inside knowledge into the ways your most qualified prospects function.
-From their favorite social media platforms to the way they talk to their career goals, you know a lot about these personas, and you can use that information to your benefit, and to theirs.
+From their favorite social media platforms to the way they talk to their career goals, you know a lot about these personas, and you can use that information to your benefit.